solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 - `mint`: The token mint associated with the new token account.
 - `destination`: The token account to receive the minted tokens.
 - `authority`: The account authorized to mint tokens.
 - `amount`: The raw token amount, excluding decimals.
-For example, if the mint’s `decimals` is set to 2, you would mint 100 to create 1 full token.
+For example, if the mint's `decimals` is set to 2, you would mint 100 to create 1 full token.

 It's common to set the mint authority to `null` after tokens are minted,